Sulli: Death and impact

-Sulli's death was linked by various media outlets to depression caused by cyberbullying.
-Following her death, it was revealed that Sulli had repeatedly asked her agency, SM Entertainment, to take strong measures against the malicious comments and cyberbullying.
+Multiple media outlets linked Sulli's death to depression caused by cyberbullying.
+Prior to her death, it was revealed that Sulli had repeatedly asked her agency, SM Entertainment, to take strong measures against malicious comments and cyberbullying.
 A total of seven petitions were posted at the South Korean presidential office website demanding tougher punishment for cyberbullying and strengthening use of the real-name system when posting comments and creating accounts.

-Moreover, the political circle discussed various ways to prevent such a tragedy from happening again.
-An act under the proposed title "Sulli Act" was mentioned at a general audit of the Korea Communications Commission on October 21, where Rep. Park Dae-chool of the Liberty Korea Party said he is writing a legislative proposal to enact a new law to increase the responsibility of comments by introducing an Internet real-name system.
-Moreover, on October 25, Rep. Park Seon-sook proposed a partial amendment to the Act on Promotion of Information and Communications Network Utilization and Information Protection, which imposes an obligation for information and communication service providers to delete hate comments.
-In addition, the amendment included marking malicious comments as illegal information, and provide anyone who saw malicious comments, not just the one being attacked, the ability to request its deletion.
+Political circles discussed various ways to prevent similar events.
+An act with the proposed title "Sulli Act" was mentioned at a general audit of the Korea Communications Commission on October 21, where Rep. Park Dae-chool of the Liberty Korea Party said he was writing a legislative proposal to enact a new law to increase the responsibility of comments by introducing an Internet real-name system.
+On October 25, Rep. Park Seon-sook proposed a partial amendment to the Act on Promotion of Information and Communications Network Utilization and Information Protection, which imposes an obligation for information and communication service providers to delete hate comments.

+The amendment included marking malicious comments as illegal information, and provide anyone who saw malicious comments, not just the one being attacked, the ability to request its deletion.
 On the same day, Rep. Park Dae-chool also proposed an amendment to the Act on Promotion of Information and Communications Network Utilization and Information Protection which would allow the disclosure of full names of people posting comments under usernames and strengthen accountability of online comments by disclosing IPs.
-On October 25, 2019, Kakao announced that they are temporarily disabling comments on entertainment news to prevent hate comments and removing related search terms when searching people's names for a year.
+On October 25, 2019, Kakao announced that they were temporarily disabling comments on entertainment news to prevent hate comments and removing related search terms when searching people's names for a year.

 Following her death, "Love You Sulli" (설리 사랑해) started trending in an attempt by fans to hide negative search results.
 IU's song "Peach", which was written about Sulli, re-entered music charts.
 Goo Hara, who was Sulli's close friend, died by suicide a month after Sulli's death.

+Dear Jinri, a documentary film structured around Sulli's final interview that was shot during the production of Persona shortly before her death, premiered at the 28th Busan International Film Festival on October 7, 2023.
+The film was released worldwide by Netflix that November, serving as the second episode of Persona: Sulli.